Va., Md. Republicans follow Trump playbook, questioning his defeat and refusing to concede.

-“We must defeat those who will lie, cheat, and steal to win an election at any cost,” wrote Congressman-Elect Bob Good — who won his own race in central Virginia, but is supporting President Trump’s effort to challenge the national results.
+“We must defeat those who will lie, cheat, and steal to win an election at any cost,” wrote Congressman-elect Bob Good — who won his own race in central Virginia but is supporting President Trump’s effort to challenge the national results.

-Their claims are part of a cacophony of doubt Republicans have sown in the election since President Trump’s loss to President-elect Joe Biden.
+Their claims are part of a cacophony of doubt that Republicans have sown in the election since Trump’s loss to President-elect Joe Biden.
 Across the region, some losing candidates have yelled “stop the steal” with pro-Trump protesters.
 Some, like Benjamin, are raising money for their own “legal defense” (though Benjamin said in a statement he will return the donations if it turns out he has no actionable case).

 And of the five sitting Republican members of Congress in Virginia and Maryland, only outgoing Rep. Denver Riggleman (R-Va.) has said he accepts Biden’s victory.